amstfn/Learning-Accessibility-by-Building-a-Quiz-/readme.md

-#here is a list of my every steps for creating this paeg!
+#here is a list of my every steps for creating this page!

 1-
 (line 7)Another important meta element for accessibility and SEO is